BLotApp/BLot/DOCS/notification_popup_system.md

-# Notification & Popup System in UIManager
+# Notification & Popup System in Mui

-This document describes how to use the notification (toast) and modal popup system in the Blot UIManager.
+This document describes how to use the notification (toast) and modal popup system in the Blot Mui.
 This system provides a consistent, user-friendly way to display alerts, errors, and information to users.

 ---